 Students may, if carefully considered, choose a fourth A Level and this will be discussed when you submit your options.
-Please remember that alongside your A Level / BTEC choices you are expected to take on elements from the broader academic curriculum such as the EPQ, essay competitions, design competitions, and Core Maths.
+Please remember that alongside your A Level/BTEC choices you are expected to take on elements from the broader academic curriculum such as the EPQ, essay competitions and design competition.